Sabres top Oilers on Eichel's penalty shot in OT

 Jack Eichel scored on a penalty shot in overtime as the Buffalo Sabres rallied to snap a four-game losing streak with a 3-2 victory over the visiting Edmonton Oilers on Thursday night.
 Eichel, who was awarded the shot after being harassed enough while breaking to the net at just 1:09 into the extra session, went wide and then skated in on Edmonton netminder Mike Smith (23 saves).
 The Sabres star then shot up top and past Smith for his 26th goal of the season to give the hosts their second victory in nine games.

 Eichel has six goals in nine career games versus Edmonton.
-Buffalo trailed 2-0 early in the first period, but fought back to drop Edmonton to 5-11-1 since late November.
+Buffalo trailed 2-0 early in the first period but fought back to drop Edmonton to 5-10-2 since late November.
 It was also a third consecutive road defeat for the Oilers, who opened a five-game trip away from home.

 Edmonton opened the scoring 5:06 into the game.
 Riley Sheahan was at the doorstep to sneak the puck into a relatively empty net off a Josh Archibald deflection in front of the net.
 Less than two minutes later, the Oilers made it 2-0.
 This time, Ryan Nugent-Hopkins was the beneficiary of Edmonton drawing traffic in front of Sabres netminder Linus Ullmark (25 saves) to drive home his third goal in four games.